Frequently Asked Questions

 The Primary Healthcare Panel Report Data Dictionary provides information on the description, rationale, interpretation, calculations, data sources, limitations and alignments of all the metrics in the HQCA’s Provincial Primary Healthcare Panel Report.
 This information is intended to help improve the understanding and interpretation of the metrics and their presentation in the report.

-The HQCA proxy panel is an estimate of a physician’s active panel based on the pattern of family physician billing claims over a three year period.
-The current data period covers the years April 1, 2015 to March 31, 2018.
+The HQCA proxy panel algorithm is an estimate of a physician’s active panel based on the pattern of family physician billing claims over a three year period.
+The current data period covers the years April 1, 2016 to March 31, 2019.

 The algorithm predicts which family physician, from all those seen by a patient over the three year time period, is most likely to be the patient’s main family physician.
 If there is a tie between two or more family physicians at any step, assignment moves to the next step.
 The proxy panel will be most accurate for physicians who had a stable practice during the data period and who saw few patients of other family physicians (e.g., in an after-hours or walk-in clinic).